-Since the General Data Protection Regulation (GDPR) came into effect in 2018 it has completely transformed how companies deal with their clients’ personal data.
+Since the General Data Protection Regulation (GDPR) came into effect in 2018, it has completely transformed how companies deal with their clients’ personal data.
 It brought about tailor-made reforms for today's world and promised to come down hard on any companies that failed to respect them.

 While most companies have cleaned up their act when it comes to data protection, there are plenty who still fall foul of the law and are being investigated and fined accordingly.
 The daily rate of breach notifications in Europe experienced double-digit growth for the second year running.